Derek Chauvin seeking dismissal of charges in George Floyd case: reports

 Ben Crump, an attorney for the Floyd family, has argued that widely seen video footage of Chauvin’s interaction with Floyd reinforces that Floyd posed no threat to the four officers.

 “The more video evidence you see, the more unjustifiable George Floyd's torture and death at the hands of the police becomes," Crump said earlier this month.
-"Although the allegation against George was for a non-violent offense involving a $20 bill, the police officers approached him with guns drawn, simply because he was a Black man.
+"Although the allegation against George was for a non-violent offense involving a $20 bill, the police officers approached him with guns drawn, simply because he was a Black man."